zmievsa/autograder/README.md

 ## Anti Cheating
 One of the main weaknesses of automatic grading is how prone it is to cheating.
 Autograder tries to solve this problem with methods described in this section.
 Currently, (as far as I've read and tested), it is impossible to cheat autograder.
 However, Java might still have some weird ways of doing this but there are protections against all of the most popular scenarios (decompiling and parsing testcases, using System.exit, trying to read security key from environment variables, using reflection to use private members of the test helper)
-* To restrict the student from exiting the process himself and printing the grade of his/her choice, I validate test output using a pseudorandom key called __validation string__.
+* To restrict the student from exiting the process himself and printing the grade of his/her choice, I validate testcase stdout using a pseudorandom key called __validation string__.
 Autograder gives the string to the testcase as an environment variable which is erased right after the testcase saves it, and then it is automatically printed on the last line of stdout before the testcase exits.
 The autograder, then, pops it from stdout and verifies that it is the same string it sent.
 If it is not, the student will get the respective error message and a 0 on the testcase.
 * To prevent students from simply importing the string from the testcase file, test helper files (described above) all have some way of disallowing imports.
 For C/C++, it is the static identifier, for Java, it is the private method modifiers and SecurityManager to protect against reflection, for python it is throwing an error if __name__ != "__main__".
 I assume that similar precautions can be implemented in almost any language added into autograder.
 * Simply parsing validating string from the testcase file is impossible because it is saved at runtime.
 * As an additional (and maybe unnecessary) security measure, autograder precompiles testcases without linking for all languages except for java, thus decreasing the possibility that the student will simply parse the testcase file and figure out the correct return values if the security measure above doesn't work.